|For More Information:|

 Fish the first emerging weeds and grasses with large spinnerbaits and jigs.
 Slow roll a spinnerbait over structure and flip and pitch the heaviest cover you can find.
 A stop and go retrieve with large crankbaits and spinnerbaits can be deadly.

-When the water temperature is between 55 and 65 degrees, bass will seek out a shallow, protected area for spawning.
-Lakes, especially the larger ones, don't warm up uniformally.
+When the water temperature is between 55 and 65 degrees, largemouth bass will seek out a shallow, protected area for spawning.
+Lakes, especially the larger ones, don't warm up uniformly.
 Therefore, not all bass will spawn at the same time.
 Generally, the Northwest side of lakes and the upper areas of reservoirs warm up first.
 The spawning area must have direct access to the sun's rays, so look for shallow flats protected from rough water.
 This spot is usually within 10 feet of shore in depth ranging from 1 to 6 feet.
 The male chooses a site that is easy to defend, near a pocket of bulrushes, next to a sunken log or a boulder, and within easy access to deep water.
 In addition, the male will not build a nest within 30 feet of another visible spawning nest.
 Occasionally, bass nests will be closer together, but only if they are not in a direct visual line with each other.
 The nests look like black or white patches (depending on bottom make up).
 Generally speaking, the bigger the bass, the deeper the water and the earlier they will spawn.

 Baits for the Spawn